ghdl/ghdl-cosim/README.md

 All makefile rules can be called by specifying the target (argument left of the rule's ':') after make: e.g. `make run`

 Make echoes each command before executing it, unless the line starts with `@`.
 All lines are echoed to the terminal, excepting `echo` calls.
-This provides transparency on the commans being executed.
+This provides transparency on the commands being executed.

 ### Symbols used